thing-it/thing-it-device-atlas-scientific/README.md

 The **[thing-it-device-atlas-scientific]** Plugin is installed with **[thing-it-node]**, hence there is no need to install it separately.

-The Plugin supports Autodiscovery for an existing Z-Wave network and its devices, hence you only have to create a directory in which you intend to run the configuration, e.g.
+The Plugin supports Autodiscovery for connected I2C devices, hence you only have to create a directory in which you intend to run the configuration, e.g.

 ```
-mkdir ~/hue-test
+mkdir ~/atlas-scientific-test
-cd ~/hue-test
+cd ~/atlas-scientific-test
 ```

 and invoke